gvwilson/sql-tutorial/pages/index.md

 -   Use `*` to mean "all columns"
 -   Use <code>from <em>tablename</em></code> to specify table
 -   Output format is not particularly readable
+-   To disconnect from the database, type a semicolon to throw an error to get out of `...>` and then type `.quit`
 <!-- ---------------------------------------------------------------- -->
 [% section_break class="aside" title="Administrative Commands" %]